rezons/rezons.github.io/docs/index.md

 &copy; 2022 Tim Menzies, Jamie Jennings

+Algorithms make choices.
+Choices have consequences.
+Many choices are ethical but not choosing is unethical.
+So choose wisely.

+Let us explain.
-It has often been said, this is the age of the algorothm.
-Algorithms control enarly all aspects of our life from the pwoer distribution to the cars, to how we find new friends on the itnernet, right down to the beating of our hearts (as controlled by pacemakers).
-We once asked ours tudents "can you think of anything not controlled by algorithms?" and someone said "my shoes!".
-In reply we asked "did you buy those shoes via some search engienr?
+It has often been said, this is the age of the algorithm.
+Algorithms control nearly all aspects of our life from the power distribution to the cars, to how we find new friends on the internet, right down to the beating of our hearts (as controlled by pacemakers).
+We once asked ours students "can you think of anything not controlled by algorithms?" and someone said "my shoes!".
+In reply we asked "did you buy those shoes via some search engine?
 Did you pay for those shows on-line?
 Did the shoes come from overseas and were deliered to you via  vast software-controlled develiery system?".

 You get the point: algorithms rule.
 But who rules the alorithms?
 Much  has [been said](https://www.thesocialdilemma.com/)